ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 Sampling Program (GASP, see @nastrom_kinetic_1984 and @NastromGage1985).
 In GASP, data spanning across the globe was collected using over 6900 commercial flights during the years 1975-79.
-At least 80% of the data was measured between altitudes of 9 and 14 kilometres, near the tropopause where most of the weather activity is concentrated.
+At least 80% of the data was measured between altitudes of 9 and 14 kilometres, near the tropopause.
 The spectra thus calculated, shown in
 @fig:nastromgage, revealed that there are two separate ranges: energy in a narrow synoptic range (wavelengths between 1000 and 3000 km) scaling as
 $k^{-3}$, and in the mesoscale range (wavelengths between 2 and 500 km) scaling